AltSysrq/ensync/README.md

 ### Status

-Experimental.
+Beta.
 The application itself has proven fairly stable in testing.
 The protocol between the client and server (when using a separate-process server) may still be subject to incompatible change.
 The on-disk format is unlikely to be changed in a backwards-incompatible way, but this isn't a promise yet.

 ### Contents